Capitoline Museums Tickets 2026

 What are the Capitoline Museums opening hours in 2026?

 The museums open daily from 9:30 AM to 7:30 PM, with last admission at 6:30 PM (one hour before closing).
 Special hours apply on 24 and 31 December (9:30 AM to 2:00 PM) and 1 January 2026 (11:00 AM to 8:00 PM).
 The museums are closed on 1 May and 25 December.
-As of May 2026, no other closures are flagged on the official notices page — confirm before booking if you visit on a Roman public holiday.
+As of August 2026, no other closures are flagged on the official notices page.

 Can you visit the Capitoline Museums for free?